leocybersecurity/leocybersecurity.github.io/va/minimum-requirements.md

 * One dedicated to recieving mirrored traffic from you network (monitoring interface) The monitoring interface will recieve a large volume of traffic.
 We recommend physically isolating this interface as much as possible from other hosts, vi rtual machines, etc. to prevent those machines from suffering network latency.
+* Note that the port that this mirrored traffic will be sent to on the Virtual appliance must be able to handle the peak through put need of the egress plus ingress traffic.
+> *Example:*  If egress traffic is at peak 600Mbps and ingress is at its peak 750Mbps.
+Then a 1Gbps link to the virtual appliance will be overrun.
+The link to the Virtual Appliance monitor port would have to be able to transmit 1.35Gbps at peak throughput to the virtual appliance.